nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 # Other corrections

-## Introduction

-- General observation: You decided to write some proper nouns *with* capital letters at the beginning and others *without*.
+- General observation: You decided to write some proper nouns (?) *with* capital letters at the beginning and others *without*.
 See for example on page 2: **cultural evolution** vs **Neutral Transmission** vs. **Stylistic variability**.
-What do you suggest to standardize the spelling?
+In the title of the paper you corrected my spelling from **Cultural Transmission** to **cultural transmission**.
+What do you suggest to standardize the spelling of these terms?
 There are also proper nouns in the conclusion (e.g., **Cultural complexity**) that are not indicated as such at all.
+No capital letters, no italics.
 How to deal with these?

+## Introduction

 - Page 2, Column 2, Paragraph 1, Line 4: **Evolutionism** should be put in italics